 Reference: Anal.
 Chem.
 2005, 77, 2297-2302

-Dry gas is introduced (usually helium) and passed by a needle electrode with a potential (see figure above).
-A glow discharge results, which creates both charged particles and excited-state species (gaseous metastables).
-The gas stream then passes through an additional electrode (electrode 1) to filter out charged particles, leaving only metastables.
-As the stream continues through the source, it flows through a tube that can be heated.
-Heating the gas allows for control of both thermal desorption and pyrolysis of samples in the sample gap.
-Next, the stream passes through a final grid electrode (electrode 2) to prevent any positive and negative ions from recombining as they exit the source.
+Dry gas is introduced (usually helium) into a chamber with a needle electrode with a high electrical potential (see figure above).
+A glow discharge results, which creates both charged particles and long-lived excited-state species (metastable atoms).
+The gas stream exiting the glow discharge (“flowing afterglow”) contains primarily metastable atoms.
+As the stream continues through the source, it flows through an optionally heated tube.
+Heating the gas permits thermal desorption and/or pyrolysis of samples in the sample gap.
+The stream then passes through a grid or “exit” electrode to prevent positive and negative ions from recombining as they are formed when metastable atoms exiting the source contact atmospheric gas molecules.
 Finally, the dry gas exits through the insulator cap.
-The insulator cap ensures that the operator is well protected from any of the high voltages isolated within the source.
+The insulator cap ensures that the operator is protected from contact with the grid electrode potential.
 DART ionization of samples then occurs in the sample gap, which is at ground potential, room temperature and atmospheric pressure (i.e. completely ambient conditions).
+Samples are ionized either directly by energy transfer from metastable atoms or indirectly through reactions with ions from atmospheric gases.
 The ions formed are directed to the AccuTOF mass spectrometer inlet by both the gas flow and a slight vacuum on the spectrometer inlet.

 Next - AccuTOF DART Ionization Mechanisms